dendronhq/dendron-site/vault/pro.dendron.faq.md

 # FAQ

+### Can I use Dendron with existing notes?

+You can use Dendron with existing repositories of markdown notes.

+Open the `Command Bar` in vscode and use the `Dendron: Change Workspace` command.
+It will ask you for a folder path as input.

+Dendron will create a `dendron.code-workspace` file in specified directory and then open the workspace (if a workspace file already exists, it will use that).
+It will also create a `root.md` file in that directory if it doesn't exist (currently this is part of the internal working of dendron).

+Dendron **does not** delete or overwrite any files during the **Change Workspace** operation.

 ### How do I save?
 - Dendron automatically saves when you change focus (switch tabs or applications).
 You can also manually save using `CMD+S` or `CTRL+S` depending on your operating system